ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

 ## Create a blank Jupyter Notebook

-1. create a new notebook
+1. create a new project, create a new notebook, choose Spark service
 2. briefly explain the concept of cells and link to the docs
 3. Import the [**Pixiedust** package](https://ibm-watson-data-lab.github.io/pixiedust/use.html).
    ```Python